AndyLobjois/LLB-StageSwapper/README.md

 Example with the Hive Underground: [https://github.com/AndyLobjois/Custom-Stages/tree/main/Hive Underground](https://github.com/AndyLobjois/Custom-Stages/tree/main/Hive%20Underground)

 ```
-StageSwapper is originally made by Amanda and she gave me permission for taking care of it.
+StageSwapper is originally made by Amanda !
+She gave me permission for taking care of it.
 Thanks a lot ! ♥
 ```

 # How to install a custom stage ?